gvwilson/thirdbit/src/fiction/iffy/index.md

 The little store they found themselves in reminded Iffy of the Sandhus' grocery, but had clearly been closed up for many years.
-The shelves were bare except for a handful of empty cardboard boxes.
+The shelves were bare except for a few dusty cardboard boxes.
 Canvas curtains hung over the windows, while unidentifiable scraps on the floor hinted at generations of raccoons using the forgotten space as a safe haven.